 The Gatherers will connect the lightsaber to a 36″ blade and all lightsabers come with a carrying case.
 The lightsaber can be customized further with items from Dok-Ondar’s Den of Antiquities.

-These custom-built lightsabers from Savi’s Workshop don’t come cheap.
-Prices are $199 each.
-That’s no small chunk of change for guests to Galaxy’s Edge, but seeing the exclusivity of the experience and the high demand to get into Savi’s Workshop, you can be sure that price will be paid by thousands of park goers.
+How much is a lightsaber at Savi’s Workshop?
+These custom-built lightsabers don’t come cheap.
+Prices are $199 each, which is $212 after tax.
+That’s no small chunk of change for guests to Galaxy’s Edge, but seeing the exclusivity of the experience and the high demand to get into Savi’s Workshop, that price has been and will continue to be paid by thousands of park goers.

 - Carry case included